bonigarcia/context-engineering/javascript/ch04/README.md

 # MCP Selenium Server in JavaScript

 This folder contains a JavaScript implementation of a basic [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
-This server provides a set of tools to programmatically control a web browser using [Selenium](http://selenium.dev/).
+This server provides a set of tools for an AI agent to control a web browser using [Selenium](http://selenium.dev/).

 ## Features